Is public speaking a skill?

 My request is: Be who you are in a professional style.
-Put on your natural self and you will get same from your audience.
+Put on your natural self and you will get the same from your audience.

-Be serious with what you say without saying it seriously.
 Your audience will either agree or disagree to the point you are making – nothing more.

 Have you seen politicians, top business executives and comedians speak?
 You will most likely lose your defense the more you listen to them.
 Same can be with you.